Ebony Tears

-Ebony Tears were a Swedish death metal band that started out playing melodic death metal which was prevalent in the Swedish death metal scene at the time, bearing a strong resemblance to the latter-day sound of At the Gates.
+Ebony Tears were a Swedish death metal band that started playing the melodic death metal that was prevalent in the Swedish death metal scene at the time, bearing a strong resemblance to the latter-day sound of At the Gates.

-With their final album, however, the band had begun to play a more modern thrash style of metal, very much akin to the bands which formed in the wake of the demise of At the Gates, namely The Haunted.
+On their final album, the band began to play a modern thrash style of metal, akin to the bands which formed in the wake of the demise of At the Gates, namely The Haunted.

-Ebony Tears has since disbanded subsequent to the release of their final album, Evil as Hell in 2001.
-The album was also released on the Century Media Records label.
-All members went on to join Dog Faced Gods.
+Ebony Tears disbanded after the release of their final album, Evil as Hell in 2001.
+The album was released on Century Media Records.
+All members joined Dog Faced Gods.